 The sacrifice of a lamb also played an important part in the Exodus where the firstborn of the Israelites were saved.
 God instructed them to kill a lamb (called the Passover lamb) and mark their doorposts with its blood.
 The angel of the Lord then knew to pass over their houses.

-The apostle Paul states that ‘Christ our Passover Lamb has been sacrificed’ (1 Corinthians 5:7).
-John, in his gospel, clearly compares Jesus to the Passover Lamb by saying that Jesus was crucified the same day that the Passover lambs were being killed in the temple (John 19:31)
+The apostle Paul states that “Christ our Passover Lamb has been sacrificed”>/em> (1 Corinthians 5:7).
+John, in his gospel, clearly compares Jesus to the Passover Lamb by saying that Jesus was crucified the same day that the Passover lambs were being killed in the temple (John 19:31).

 Jesus’ death on the cross

 Jesus’ death on the cross made it possible for us to break free from the bondage to sin.
-He did for us what we could never have done for ourselves; He took our place; He became our substitute; He became our sacrifice and His death satisfied the holy justice of God.
+He did for us what we could never have done for ourselves; He took our place and became our substitute, our sacrifice.
+His death satisfied the holy justice of God.
 For this reason He is called the Lamb of God that takes away the sin of the world.